kartoza/docker-postgis/README.md

  ` Specifies whether extensions will also be installed in template1 database.`

+### Schema Initialisation
+* `-e SCHEMA_NAME=<PGSCHEMA>`
+You can pass a comma separated value of schema names which will be created when the database initialises.
+The default behaviour is to create the schema in the first database specified in the environment variable `POSTGRES_DBNAME`.
+If you need to create matching schemas in all the databases that will be created you use the environment variable `ALL_DATABASES=TRUE`

 #### Configures archive mode

 This image uses the initial PostgreSQL values which disables the archiving option by default.